dropbox/pyxl/README.md

 ### Emacs

-Grab pyxl-mode.el from the downloaded package under pyxl/emacs/pyxl-mode.el and copy it from [here]()
+Grab pyxl-mode.el from the downloaded package under `pyxl/emacs/pyxl-mode.el` or copy it from [here](https://github.com/awable/pyxl/blob/master/emacs/pyxl-mode.el).
+To install, drop the file anywhere on your load path, and add the following to your ~/.emacs file (GNU Emacs) or ~/.xemacs/init.el file (XEmacs):

+    (autoload 'pyxl-mode "pyxl-mode" "Major mode for editing pyxl" t) (setq auto-mode-alist
+         (cons '("\\.py\\'" . pyxl-mode) auto-mode-alist))